How to Block Ads on Microsoft Edge Browser

 • Move the Block toggle to On.

-From the moment AdLock is launched it will automatically start to block advertisements.
-So if that’s what you were looking for you can skip this step.
-Close the AdLock window and go enjoy web surfing with no more ads.
-But if you’re curious, you can adjust our ad blocker to meet your special requirements.
-AdLock settings are set up by default to hide all types of commercial content on browsers and applications yet you can set a list of exclusions.
-For example, if you want to shut off an ad blocking on a certain website, but you don’t want to deactivate AdLock completely, then you add the URL of such a website to your list of exclusions.
+But if you’re curious, you can adjust our ad blocker to meet your specific needs.
+Our app’s settings are set up to hide all types of commercial content on browsers and applications yet you can set a list of exclusions.
+For example, if you want to shut off ad blocking on a certain website but don’t want to deactivate AdLock completely, then you add the URL of such a website to your list of exclusions.
 The list can contain both websites and applications.

 To do so: